-In Online Dating, Men Are Most Desirable at 50, Women at 18
+Dude, She’s (Exactly 25 Percent) Out of Your League

 Yet what also emerges from the data is a far more depressing idea of “leagues” than many joking friends would suppose.
 Across the four cities and the thousands of users, consistent patterns around age, race, and education level emerge.
 White men and Asian women are consistently more desired than other users, while black women rank anomalously lower.

-Bruch said that race and gender often get mixed up, with a race having gendered connotations.
+Bruch said that race and gender stereotypes often get mixed up, with a race acquiring gendered connotations.
 “Asian is coded as female, so that’s why Asian women get so much market power and Asian men get so little,” she told me.
 “For black men and women, it’s the opposite.”

 But “what we are seeing is overwhelmingly the effect of white preferences,” she cautioned.
-“This is site is predominantly white, 70 percent white.
+“This site is predominantly white, 70 percent white.
 If this was a site that was 20 percent white, we may see a totally different desirability hierarchy.”

 “Other people have done research using data from online-dating sites, and found similar racial and gender hierarchies,” said Rosenfeld, the Stanford professor.